MSLNZ/GTC/docs/API/formatting.rst

 -------------------------------

 The :func:`~GTC.formatting.apply_format` function formats an uncertain number.
-The returned object is a :obj:`~collections.namedtuple` with attributes for the value, uncertainty, degrees of freedom, and correlation coefficient (for uncertain complex numbers) that have been manipulated to have exactly the specified number of digits.
+The returned object is a :obj:`~collections.namedtuple` with numerical attributes that have been manipulated to have the specified number of digits for: value, uncertainty, degrees of freedom, and correlation coefficient (for uncertain complex numbers).

     >>> fmt = create_format(un)
     >>> formatted = apply_format(un, fmt)